haxtheweb/edtechjoker/draft-outline.md

 ## Tues - Modern JavaScript development environments

 ## Thurs -

---- TOPICS BELOW THIS LINE STILL IN FLUX ---

 # Week 5-9 - The ones with some topics about stuff
 - Lit Fundamentals